florianajir/rabbitmq-sql-worker/README.md

 Snotra
 ======

-Snotra is a symfony powered application which provides an AMPQ worker to consume and persist entities from RabbitMQ messages.
+Snotra is a symfony powered application which provides an AMQP worker to consume and persist entities from RabbitMQ messages.

 Snotra is able to persist data in SQL database or Elasticsearch indexes.